amaxwell01/drydialogs/README.md

 - Description: This is a fully customizable dialog/modal window which can be modified to your hearts desire

 Notes:
-Right now the dialog will open in the exact middle of the viewport
+- Right now the dialog will open in the exact middle of the viewport
+- If people ask for a non-jQuery version then I would be more than happen to look into it

+## Requirements
+- jQuery

 Simple Example: